Everybody loves birthdays, and Koreans are no exception. But how to say “Happy Birthday” in Korean if you have Korean-speaking friends ?

 Happy Birthday In Korean Informal: How Do You Say Happy Birthday In Korean To Friends.

-생일 축하해(saengil chukhahae) is the informal way of wishing you and your loved ones a Happy Birthday in Korean. 생일 means birthday and 축하해 comes from the verb 축하하다(chukahada) means “to congratulate.” just use it to wish only very close friends, cousins, and siblings that are born in the same year as you.
+생일 축하해(saengil chukhahae) is the informal way of wishing you and your loved ones a Happy Birthday in Korean. 생일 means birthday and 축하해 comes from the verb 축하하다(chukahada) means “to congratulate.

 Sometimes you might have heard the abbreviation “생축(‘생’일 ‘축’하해)”.
 People even use “ㅅㅊ” to wish happy birthday while texting.